whyrusleeping/gx/README.md

 ## Using gx as a package manager for language/environment X

 If you want to extend gx to work with any other language or environment, you can implement the relevant hooks in a binary named `gx-X` where the 'X' is the name of your environment.
-(See 'hooks' above)
+After that, any package whose language is set to 'X' will call out to that tools hooks during normal `gx` operations.
+For example, a 'go' package would call `gx-go hook pre-publish` during a `gx publish` invocation before the package is actually published.
+For more information on hooks, check out the hooks section above.

 ## Why is it called gx?